 monitoring is recommended.
 Combination Products amlodipine/ atorvastatin Safety and efficacy in elderly patients have not been established.
 Elderly patients have decreased clearance of amlodipine; lower initial doses of amlodipine may be required.
 Safety and efficacy in children have not been established.
-Safety and efficacy of atorvastatin in children <10 years and amlodipine in children <6 years of age have not been established No dosage adjustment required.
+Safety and efficacy of atorvastatin in children < 10 years and amlodipine in children < 6 years of age have not been established No dosage adjustment required.
 Contraindicated in active liver disease.
-Unclassified Contraindicated for use during pregnancy and in women who may become pregnant.
-Contraindicated for use during breastfeeding. ezetimibe/ atorvastatin The maximum dosage limit is 10/80 mg once daily for most patients.
-Safety and efficacy have not been established.
-No dosage adjustment is needed.
-Contraindicated in patients with active hepatic disease or unexplained transaminase elevations.
-Unclassified Contraindicated for use during pregnancy and in women who may become pregnant.
+Unclassified† Contraindicated for use during pregnancy and in women who may become pregnant.
 Contraindicated for use during breastfeeding. ezetimibe/ simvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients; prescribe with caution.
 Safety and efficacy in children < 10 years old have not been established.
 Use with caution doses exceeding 10/20 mg in patients with moderate to severe renal dysfunction.
 Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
-Pregnancy Category X Unknown whether excreted in breast milk; contraindicated during breastfeeding.
+Pregnancy Category X Unknown whether excreted in breast milk; contraindicated during breastfeeding. ezetimibe/ rosuvastatin Age ≥ 65 years is a risk factor for myopathy and rhabdomyolysis; patients should be monitored for increased risk of myopathy.
+Safety and efficacy in children have not been established.
+Monitor patients with renal impairment for development of myopathy.
+Doses should not exceed 10/10 mg daily in patients with severe renal impairment.
+Contraindicated in patients with acute liver failure or decompensated cirrhosis.
+Unclassified† Contraindicated for use during pregnancy or in women who may become pregnant.
+Contraindicated during breastfeeding.

-\ Pregnancy Category X = Contraindicated in pregnant women due to evidence of fetal abnormalities from adverse effects data from investigational or marketing experience.
+Abbreviation: ER=extended-release, HeFH = heterozygous familial hypercholesterolemia, HoFH = homozygous familial hypercholesterolemia.
+Pregnancy Category X = Contraindicated in pregnant women due to evidence of fetal abnormalities from adverse effects data from investigational or marketing experience.
 Risks of use of the drug in pregnant women clearly outweigh potential benefits.